dasarpai/old.dasarpai.github.io/_draft/MyArticleWia.md

 13. Satsanga, community, surrounding oneself with positive and supportive people is very important.
 14. Live in the present moment and to let go of the past and the future.

-# Article5221 : summary> The Power of Your Subconscious Mind
+# Article5221 : Book Summary: The Power of Your Subconscious Mind
 Tags:
 **REFINE IT**